-We believe effective risk oversight is fundamental to delivering long-term value for our stockholders.
+We believe effective risk oversight is fundamental to our strategy to deliver sustainable, long-term value to our stockholders.
 Our Board, with the assistance of the Committees, oversees the development and execution of our business strategies to help ensure that risks are appropriately assessed and mitigated, and that our business plans align with our risk appetite.
 The Board and the Committees review and approve our risk appetite statement, review our significant risk policies, and regularly discuss with management our performance against risk targets and limits.

-The Board exercises direct oversight over certain key risks, including the following:
+The Board and Committees share oversight of certain risks, including the following: